suyu-emu/suyu-v0.0.4/docs/user/Troubleshoot.md

+# User Handbook - Troubleshooting

+## Vulkan initialization error

+- Ensure you have the latest drivers
+- Uninstall old drivers, for Windows you can use [Display Driver Uninstaller](https://www.guru3d.com/download/display-driver-uninstaller-download/)
+- Change backend manually in the settings file (set it from `0` to `1` or viceversa).
+- Disconnect your second monitor, if any

+## This mod only works on an Emulator

+- Enable RNG seed
+- Set RNG seed to 0

-# Eden Fails to Launch and Does Not Leave Any Logs
+## Eden Fails to Launch and Does Not Leave Any Logs

 **Click [Here](https://evilperson1337.notion.site/Windows-Eden-Fails-to-Launch-and-Does-Not-Leave-Any-Logs-2b057c2edaf68156b640cf1ac549870a) for a version of this guide with images & visual elements.**

----

-## Error Details
+### Error Details

 *Behavior*:  Program appears not to launch or exits immediately without leaving any log entries.
 *Platform(s) Affected*: